jmoletteire/nba_api_ex/README.md

 An Elixir client for interacting with the NBA's public and semi-public APIs, inspired by the Python [`nba_api`](https://github.com/swar/nba_api) package.

-This package aims to make it easy to query NBA data (e.g., player awards, live scores, stats) from both `stats.nba.com` and `cdn.nba.com`, with support for features like:
+This package provides comprehensive, modular access to a wide range of NBA data endpoints from both `stats.nba.com` and `cdn.nba.com`, including:

+- Player, team, and league stats (regular season, playoffs, advanced, hustle, clutch, etc.)
+- Game logs, play-by-play, shot charts, and win probability
+- Awards, lineups, matchups, and historical data
+- Video metadata and asset endpoints
+- And much more, closely following the official NBA API parameter lists and conventions

+**Features:**

-- Modular endpoint access via `NBA.API.Stats` and `NBA.API.Live`
+- Modular endpoint modules under `NBA.Stats` and `NBA.Live` (e.g., `NBA.Stats.TeamGameLogs`, `NBA.Live.Scoreboard`)
+- All parameters, types, defaults, and valuesets are documented per endpoint
+- Consistent, well-tested interface for all endpoints
 - JSON parsing and structured results
 - Retry and error handling built in
-- Proxy support (e.g., BrightData)
-- Extensible endpoint modules

-⚠️ This is a work-in-progress and currently includes basic support for endpoints like `playerawards`.
+⚠️ This project is a work-in-progress, but already supports dozens of endpoints with full parameter coverage and comprehensive tests.

 ---